Joomla gallery extension by joomlashine.com

 New and previous members are welcome to apply, this also includes CB radio users or anyone else interested in radio communications and want to have a go at Amateur Radio ,working stations from all around the world..

-Membership fees for SARC also include full membership of our club venue "Sheffield Transport and Sports Club" which will provide additional facilities such as bar,TV, snooker & pool tables and on some nights free food would be also provided.
-The new membership fee is £50.00 per year, less than £1 per week with nothing to pay on the door for a great night out.
+Membership fees for SARC The new membership fee is £52.00 per year, less than £1 per week with nothing to pay on the door for a great night out. us the shack, or just chat, all of our members are here to help you enjoy

 Welcome to SARC’s club website for members and non members alike where we hope you will come along and get involved.
 Here, you will find all the latest news about club activities.
 We are a modern active club involved in all aspects of the Amateur Radio Hobby.Recently we have completed a overhaul of the club structure and reorganised our club to meet the demands of the modern day enthusiast.